Get Your Credit Score on Track with These 3 Tips for Success

 There's no annual fee or interest3, and no credit check is needed to apply, so you won't ding your score when you sign up.

-If you simply need to build your score, start with a Self Credit Builder Account4.
+Several companies offer credit-builder loans, with one example being the Self Credit Builder Account4.
 With Self, you can build credit and savings5 at the same time.

 There's no credit check to apply.

 You probably pay a list of household bills each month.
 Unfortunately, most of those on-time payments never get reported to the credit bureaus.
 However, the credit bureau Experian® now allows you to report many monthly bill payments, and this can be a great way to build your credit scores without changing your current habits.